BrettFX/BrettsMusicShop/README.md

 ###Grade: 100%

 The mainline algorithm for this program is to stage a real-life music shop website in which customers are able to browse through various instruments.
-The instruments are partitioned into four different categories: woodwind, strings, brazz, and percussion.
+The instruments are partitioned into four different categories: woodwind, strings, brass, and percussion.
 Customers are granted the ability to sign up and be added to a Microsoft Access Database.
 Various customer data is gathered such as information regarding the customer and transactional data in order to extrapolate favorite items based on frequent purchasing trends.